ekaterina-borisova/ada_website/pages/1likeness.md

                     <h3>Criteria Passing Rates</h3>
                 </header>
                 <p>
-                    This bar chart shows the percentage of drugs that meet each criterion on its own, as well as those that pass all three together.
-                    It helps to visualize how the criteria overlap and highlights how combining them narrows down the most promising drug candidates.
+                    The bar chart shows that the majority of drugs pass only the Veber Criteria (25.1%), while a smaller percentage (9.9%) meet all three criteria.
+Few drugs meet only Lipinski’s Rule (2.7%) or QED Score requirements alone (0.1%), highlighting the stringency of combining all criteria.
 				</p>
             </div>
         </div>